chadmadna/GujekAdmin/README.md

 10.| JOIN??
 Left/right/Full?|
 11. |
 #### How It Works
-+
-+Before you run the program:
-+	1. Make sure you use PostgreSQL 9.4
-+	2. Create a postgresql with user = 'gujekadmin' and password = 'admin1'
-+		open psql and type in CREATE USER gujekadmin with superuser password 'admin1';
-+

 #### How To Use the Application
-1.
-2.
-3.
-4.
+Before you run the program:
+1. Make sure you use PostgreSQL 9.4
+2. Create a postgresql with user = 'gujekadmin' and password = 'admin1'
+3. open psql and type in CREATE USER gujekadmin with superuser password 'admin1';

 #### Job Descriptions
 1. Farras Apsari P : Documentation, misc.
 Data
 2. Irsyad Nabil : Programmer